zrmacc/MCC/README.md

   competing terminal event).
 - `arm`, coded as 1 for treatment, 0 for reference.

-For analyzing other data sets, arm and status should have the same coding.
-Each subject should experience an observation-terminating event, i.e. either death or censoring.
+Each subject should experience an observation-terminating event (censoring or death).
+For other data sets, use the same arm and status coding.

-The example data also include:

-- `true_death_rate`, the patient-specific terminal event rate, calculated as `frailty` x `base_death_rate` x `exp(covariates %*% beta_death)`.
-If omitted, `beta_death` is set to
-  zero.
-- `true_event_rate`, the patient-specific recurrent event rate, calculated as `frailty` x `base_event_rate` x `exp(covariates %*% beta_event)`.
-If omitted, `beta_event` is set to
-  zero.
-- `frailty`,the patient-specific frailty drawn from a gamma distribution with mean 1 and the specified variance.

-### Observation-terminating events
+#### Observation-terminating events

-In contrast to the time to first event setting, in the multiple or recurrent events setting, a subject may remain at risk after experiencing an event of interest.
-An *observation-terminating* event, either censoring or the occurrence of a competing risk, is therefore necessary to remove a subject from the risk set.
-Conversely, a subject who lacks an observation-terminating event is implicitly assumed to remain at risk indefinitely.
-If a subject *lacks* an observation-terminating event, then by default `CompareAUCs` will add a censoring time immediately after their last event of interest.
+In the recurrent-events setting, a subject may remain at risk after an event of interest.
+An *observation-terminating* event (censoring or competing risk) removes the subject from the risk set.
+If a subject lacks such an event, they are assumed to remain at risk indefinitely.
+By default, `CompareAUCs` adds a censoring time immediately after the last event of interest.
 For example, if the data for subject 1 were:

     ##   idx time status
     ## 1   1    2      1
     ## 2   1    3      1
     ## 3   1    5      1

-then, for analysis, the subject is assumed to have been censored after the last event, as in the following:
+then, for analysis, the subject is assumed censored after the last
+event:

     ##   idx time status
     ## 1   1    2      1